 This is not what happened.
-There was a group of scholars at the Council of Trent that were considered knowledgeable on the canon.
+There were a group of scholars at the Council of Trent that were considered knowledgeable on the canon.
 One particular was Cardinal Seripando.
 The Roman Catholic historian (and expert on Trent) Hubert Jedin explained “…[H]e was aligned with the leaders of a minority that was outstanding for its theological scholarship” at the Council of Trent.
 These Roman Catholic scholars argued for the exclusion of the apocrypha (Deuterocanonicals)... because... there were competing traditions within the Western church on the contents of the Old Testament.
 Trent picked one tradition over the other.

 Jedin is worth quoting at length: